 For a long time I’d eschewed putting a score or rating to the wines I’ve reviewed on here, hoping that the reader could make their own conclusions based on my review and words.
 For some of my other writings published elsewhere, I use an arbitrary rating out of 10.
-Yet people were still asking of the wines I’ve reviewed on my site about a score to reflect a summation of my thoughts.
+Yet people were still asking about the wines I’ve reviewed on my site for a score to reflect a summation of my thoughts.

 Gold: 18.25 to 20 – an exceptional wine.

 Silver: 17 to 18 – an extremely good wine.

 Bronze: 15.25 to 16.75 – a good wine.

 14 – 15 = Just acceptable.
 No specific wine making faults, but there will be better wines around.